 Thank you for visiting my website!
 I wanted to share some key things to know and consider before getting a Persian kitten.
 CFA also has details on Persian Cat colors and standards.
-We specialize in Shaded Golden, Brown Tabby's, White Solids, Silver, Blue Lynx Point and Seal Lynx Point Himalayan Persians.
+We specialize White Solids, Blue Lynx Point and Seal Lynx Point Himalayan Persians.
 In 2024 we will start breeding Dearheart Chinchillas

 As the dusty desert caravans wound their way westward from Persia and Iran, it is supposed that secreted among the rare spices and jewels on the basket-laden camels was an even more precious cargo, an occasional longhair cat.
 They were called Persian for their "country of origin," but hieroglyphic references as early as 1684 B.C. shroud forever their exact beginnings.

 Persians, with their luxurious coats and sweet faces have caused them grow in popularity.
 Their sweet, gentle, personalities blend into most households once they feel secure in their new environment.
 Creatures of habit, they are most at home in an atmosphere of security and serenity, but with love and reassurance, can easily adapt to the most boisterous of households.
 Their quiet, melodious voices are pleasant and non-abrasive.
 They communicate delightfully with their large expressive eyes and make charming pets for all ages.
 Persians have short heavilyboned legs to support their broad, short bodies.
 They like to have their feet firmly planted and are not given to high jumping and climbing.
 Playful but never demanding, they love to pose and will drape themselves in a favorite window or chair, enhancing the decor in much the same way as a treasured painting.
 Persians are tremendously responsive and become a constant source of joy and delight to their owners.
 Pleasurable as an unexpected sunbeam, their companionship is close and enduring.